cklewar/form3_rest_api_client/README.md

 * Delete (DELETE)

 # Technical decisions
-This chapter describes the technical decisions which have been made regarding client API integration.
+This chapter describes the technical decisions which have been made regarding client API design and integration.
 Given the task client API should be

 * simple and concise